Search: 82 results

 And after these things did Joseph of Arimathea -- being a disciple of Jesus, but concealed, through the fear of the Jews -- ask of Pilate, that he may take away the body of Jesus, and Pilate gave leave; he came, therefore, and took away the body of Jesus,

-They took, therefore, the body of Jesus, and bound it with linen clothes with the spices, according as it was the custom of the Jews to prepare for burial;
+They took the body of Jesus and wrapped it in linen cloths along with spices, according to the burial custom of the Jews.

 there, therefore, because of the preparation of the Jews, because the tomb was nigh, they laid Jesus.